 A parent/legal representative signature is required for a minor (a student under age 18 at the time classes begin).
 A minor consent must be on file at Student Health Services to receive most health services.
 This minor consent is on the immunization record form.
 If a minor student chooses to sign the hepatitis B or meningococcal waiver on the immunization record form, a parent/legal representative signature is also required.

 Student Health Services

 Student Health is staffed by dedicated doctors, nurse practitioners, and nurses who provide diagnosis and treatment of illness and minor injuries and health and wellness counseling for all enrolled students.
-Clinics on the Fairfax, Arlington, and Science and Technology campuses offer a wide variety of services to keep the Mason community healthy.

 There is no charge to be seen by a healthcare provider.
 There are fees for supplies, immunizations, lab testing, medications and procedures.
 Call to schedule an appointment for routine or non-urgent services.
 If Student Health Services is closed, call 703-993-2831 to speak with the free nurse advice service.

 George Mason University offers a student health insurance plan which is available to eligible undergraduate and graduate students who would like to purchase health insurance.
 F-1 and J-1 Visa students are required under University Policy #6002 to have health insurance.
 Details about the plan are online.